HMS Bulldog (1845)

-Bulldog was the third vessel so named since it was used for a 16-gun sloop, launched by Ladd of Dover on 10 November 1782, made a bomb in 1798, converted to a powder hulk 1801 Breaking completed at Portsmouth in December 1829.
-The vessel had been in French hands from 27 February 1801 to 16 September 1801.

 Construction

 She was ordered on 18 March 1841 from Chatham Dockyard though her keel was not laid until 7 July 1844.
 She was launched on 2 October 1845.
 Following her launch she was towed to the East India Dock to have her boilers and machinery fitted.
 She was then towed to Chatham and was completed for sea on 7 September 1846 at an initial cost of £58,122 including the hull at £23,342, machinery at £24,892 and fitting at £8,338.

 Commissioned service

 First commission

 She was commissioned at Devonport under Commander George Evans Davis, RN on 25 June 1846 for service on the Cape of Good Hope Station.
 By December she was back in Devonport.
 Commander Astley Cooper Key, RN took command on 4 May 1847 and assigned to the Mediterranean.
 She returned paying off on 16 April 1850.

 Second commission

 She commissioned on 23 January 1854 under the command of Commander William King Hall, RN for service in the Baltic Sea during the Crimean War.
 She was the flagship of Sir Robert Napier during the bombardment of Bomarsund on 16 August 1854.